FireMultimedia/mautic-multi-captcha-bundle/README.md

 [![mautic](https://img.shields.io/badge/mautic-6-blue.svg)](https://www.mautic.org/mixin/recaptcha/)

 This project has been pruned to **ONLY** support Mautic 6.
+You _can_ use it with Mautic 5 as well, but we do not officially support this.
+Any issues opened from Mautic 5 will be regarded as spam.

 ## Installation
-Execute `composer require firemultimedia/mautic-multi-captcha-bundle` in the main directory of the mautic installation.
+ 1. Execute `composer require firemultimedia/mautic-multi-captcha-bundle` in the main directory of the mautic installation

-## Configuration
+ 2. flush the cache `php bin/console cache:clear`.
-Navigate to the Plugins page and click "Install/Upgrade Plugins".
+ 3. Navigate to the Plugins page and click "Install/Upgrade Plugins".

 You should now see three new plug-ins.

 ![plugins](.github/doc/plugins.png "plugins")

+## Configuration
 ### hCaptcha
 Collect your keys from [hCaptcha](https://dashboard.hcaptcha.com/sites/new) and place them here: